ABC News’ Alyssa Newcomb and Colleen Curry report:

 Lily has a habit of looking down at the ground when nervously talking about her experiences, mimicking how many children hesitate when talking about heartfelt subjects, Betancourt said.

-But this muppet has a message she wants the one in four children who are living in food insecure homes to know:
+But this muppet has a message she wants the 1 in 4 children who are living in food insecure homes to know:

 ”You’re just not alone,” she said.